-b.
-In the Fortify Static Code Analyzer translation phase, specify the Java bytecode files that you want to translate.
+Include bytecode in the Fortify Static Code Analyzer translation phase by specifying the Java bytecode files that you want to translate.
 For best performance, specify only the .jar or .class files that require scanning.
 In the following example, the .class files are translated: